Peanut Butter and Jelly Shot

 Step three

-Put a pourer in the Frangelico bottle.
+Put a pourer in the whiskey bottle.
 Place cocktail spoon with the bowl side up in and against the side of the glass.
 Slowly pour the Frangelico over the bowl of the spoon and into the glass.

 You will see a slight layer.